ckpan007/knowledge-hub/elk/logStash/01-installation/01-preparation-and-installation.md

 * The -e flag enables you to specify a configuration directly from the command line
 * The pipeline in the example takes input from the standard input, stdin
-* moves that input to the standard output, stdout, in a structured format
+* Moves that input to the standard output, stdout, in a structured format
 * Logstash adds timestamp and IP address information to the message.

 # Exit from Logstash